ChaolinTian/chaolintian.github.io/_pages/about.md

 Hi!
 I am a Ph.D. candidate in the [Department of Statistics and Data Science](https://stat-ds.sustech.edu.cn/) at Southern University of Science and Technology (SUSTech), fortunate to be advised by Assistant Professor [Yifang Ma](https://faculty.sustech.edu.cn/?tagid=mayf&iscss=1&snapid=1&orderby=date&go=2).
 I previously received my M.S. in Statistics from the same department under the supervision of Professor [Guoliang Tian](https://faculty.sustech.edu.cn/?tagid=tiangl&iscss=1&snapid=1&orderby=date&go=2).

 My research lies at the intersection of Computational Social Science, Network Science, Science of Science, and Innovation Studies.
-I am particularly interested in how scholarly behaviors, institutional hierarchies, and collaboration networks shape scientific innovation and knowledge production.
-I am also increasingly interested in gender and equity in science, especially how recognition and structural conditions shape the careers of women researchers.
+I examine how scholarly behaviors, institutional hierarchies, and collaboration networks shape scientific innovation and knowledge production, as well as how recognition and structural conditions affect the careers of women researchers.
+Ultimately, my goal is to develop interdisciplinary data science methods that yield actionable insights for science policy and research evaluation.

 Methodologically, I specialize in statistical modeling, causal inference, and large-scale data analysis, with end-to-end experience from data collection to visualization.
-I am also interested in interdisciplinary applications of data science, particularly in developing methods that generate actionable insights for science policy and evaluation.

 **I am currently seeking postdoctoral or research opportunities in computational social science, network analysis, or gender and equity studies in academia.
 Please feel free to reach out if you know of relevant opportunities or would like to connect.**